cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/longexercise.md

 ### A: Computing limits using the asymptotic approximation

-As we are searching for a signal process that does not exist in the standard model, it's natural to set an upper limit on the cross section times branching fraction of the process (assuming our dataset does not contain a significant discovery of new physics).
-Combine has dedicated method for calculating upper limits.
+As we are searching for a signal process that does not exist in the standard model, it's natural to set an upper limit on the cross section times branching fraction of the process (assuming our dataset does not contain a significant discovery of new physics). <span style="font-variant:small-caps;">Combine</span> has dedicated method for calculating upper limits.
 The most commonly used one is `AsymptoticLimits`, which implements the [CLs criterion](https://inspirehep.net/literature/599622) and uses the profile likelihood ratio as the test statistic.
 As the name implies, the test statistic distributions are determined analytically in the [asymptotic approximation](https://arxiv.org/abs/1007.1727), so there is no need for more time-intensive toy throwing and fitting.
 Try running the following command:

 ```shell
 combine -M AsymptoticLimits datacard_part1.txt -n .part1A
 ```

 You should see the results of the observed and expected limit calculations printed to the screen.
-Here we have added an extra option, `-n .part1A`, which is short for `--name`, and is used to label the output file combine produces, which in this case will be called `higgsCombine.part1A.AsymptoticLimits.mH120.root`.
+Here we have added an extra option, `-n .part1A`, which is short for `--name`, and is used to label the output file <span style="font-variant:small-caps;">Combine</span> produces, which in this case will be called `higgsCombine.part1A.AsymptoticLimits.mH120.root`.
 The file name depends on the options we ran with, and is of the form: `higgsCombine[name].[method].mH[mass].root`.
 The file contains a TTree called `limit` which stores the numerical values returned by the limit computation.
-Note that in our case we did not set a signal mass when running combine (i.e. `-m 800`), so the output file just uses the default value of `120`.
+Note that in our case we did not set a signal mass when running <span style="font-variant:small-caps;">Combine</span> (i.e. `-m 800`), so the output file just uses the default value of `120`.
 This does not affect our result in any way though, just the label that is used on the output file.

 The limits are given on a parameter called `r`.
 This is the default **parameter of interest (POI)** that is added to the model automatically.
-It is a linear scaling of the normalisation of all signal processes given in the datacard, i.e. if $s_{i,j}$ is the nominal number of signal events in channel $i$ for signal process $j$, then the normalisation of that signal in the model is given as $r\cdot s_{i,j}(\vec{\theta})$, where $\vec{\theta}$ represents the set of nuisance parameters which may also affect the signal normalisation.
-We therefore have some choice in the interpretation of r: for the measurement of a process with a well defined SM prediction we may enter this as the nominal yield in the datacard, such that $r=1$ corresponds to this SM expectation, whereas for setting limits on BSM processes we may choose the nominal yield to correspond to some cross section, e.g. 1 pb, such that we can interpret the limit as a cross section limit directly.
+It is a linear scaling of the normalization of all signal processes given in the datacard, i.e. if $s_{i,j}$ is the nominal number of signal events in channel $i$ for signal process $j$, then the normalization of that signal in the model is given as $r\cdot s_{i,j}(\vec{\theta})$, where $\vec{\theta}$ represents the set of nuisance parameters which may also affect the signal normalization.
+We therefore have some choice in the interpretation of r: for the measurement of a process with a well-defined SM prediction we may enter this as the nominal yield in the datacard, such that $r=1$ corresponds to this SM expectation, whereas for setting limits on BSM processes we may choose the nominal yield to correspond to some cross section, e.g. 1 pb, such that we can interpret the limit as a cross section limit directly.
 In this example the signal has been normalised to a cross section times branching fraction of 1 fb.

 The expected limit is given under the background-only hypothesis.
 The median value under this hypothesis as well as the quantiles needed to give the 68% and 95% intervals are also calculated.
 These are all the ingredients needed to produce the standard limit plots you will see in many CMS results, for example the $\sigma \times \mathcal{B}$ limits for the $\text{bb}\phi\rightarrow\tau\tau$ process: